StevenGam/Projet/README.md

 Contributing

-Open a pull request with changes
+Open a pull request with changes+